What is Subsistence Benefit?

-In order to obtain a subsistence benefit for a given month, a subsistence benefit applicant shall submit an application to the rural municipality or city government in whose administrative territory the actual residence of the applicant is located not later than by the twentieth day of the given month.
+In order to obtain a subsistence benefit for a given month, a subsistence benefit applicant shall submit an application to the local government in whose administrative territory the actual residence of the applicant is located not later than by the last working day of the given month.
 Within five working days after the submission of all documents, a subsistence benefit shall be granted.
-A rural municipality or city government shall pay the amount calculated as subsistence benefit, within three working days after the date on which the corresponding decision is made.
+A local government shall pay the amount calculated as subsistence benefit, within three working days after the date on which the corresponding decision is made.

-if the rural municipality or city government finds that the movables and immovables or selling or renting the movables or immovables used or owned by an applicant for subsistence benefit or his or her family ensure sufficient funds for coping for the person or his or her family.
+- if the local authority finds that the property used or owned by the subsistence benefit applicant or his or her family or the lease, rental or sale thereof ensures sufficient funds for coping for the person or his or her family;

 The decision to refuse from granting the benefit will be announced to the person concerned in writing, within five working days after the date on which the corresponding decision is made.